Language Placement Exam

 Why Should I Take the Exam

-The World Languages and Cultures Placement Exam is used to determine what course level students should take for their foreign language course.
-The test is designed to determine the appropriate course level for students continuing their previous study of French, German, or Spanish.
+The World Languages and Cultures Placement Exam is used to determine what course level students should take for their first language course at Winthrop in French, German, or Spanish.

 All students majoring in programs in the College of Arts and Sciences (except the BSW - Social Work) are required to have competency in a language at the 102 level.
-In the College of Visual and Performing Arts only the BA in Art and Art History are required to have competency in a language at the 102 level.
+In the College of Visual and Performing Arts only the BA in Art History is required to have competency in a language at the 201 level.

 Course Credit for 101, 102, and 201 Level Courses